THE NIGHT BEFORE I sit and contemplate how to make my sweet rolls. This is the night before:

 1 tablespoon lemon zest

-5-6 cups all purpose flour
+5-6 cups all purpose flour1 tablespoon oil

 *1/2 teaspoon saffron threads for me is .10 grams of saffron - it is sold in tiny hard plastic tubes at .05 grams each.
 I used two of these for the dough - and just a pinch more for the filling/glaze combination below.